chuc92man/docker-stacks/datacube-notebook/docs/Deployment.md

 #### Dynamic distribution

-The [useful-snippets.ipynb](../examples/notebooks/misc/useful-snippets.ipynb) Notebook provides an example on how to set GDAL's environment variables for AWS access, at Notebook execution time, on each Dask worker:
+The [useful-snippets.ipynb](../examples/notebooks/misc/useful-snippets.ipynb) Notebook provides an example on how to set GDAL environment variables for AWS access at Notebook execution time, on each Dask worker:

 ```python
 def worker_setup_auto():